Infinite-Dimensional Representations of 2-Groups: Representations on measurable categories

 Hence, we now assume $\phi = (\phi,\mu)$ is a matrix functor, and work out what equations (\ref{compatib'}) and (\ref{pillow'}) amount to in this case.
 We use the following result, which simply collects in one place several useful composition formulas: \begin{lemma} Let $\rho_1$ and $\rho_2$ be representations corresponding to $G$-equivariant bundles $X$ and $Y$ over $H^\ast$, as in the theorem. \begin{enumerate} \item Given any matrix functor $(T,t)\maps H^X \to H^Y$: \begin{itemize} \item The composite $T\rho_1(g)$ is a matrix functor; in particular, it is defined by the field of Hilbert spaces $T_{y,xg^{-1}}$ and the family of measures $t^g_y$. \item The composite $\rho_2(g) T$ is a matrix functor; in particular, it is defined by the field of Hilbert spaces $T_{yg,x}$ and the family of measures $t_{yg}$. \end{itemize} \item Given a pair of such matrix functors $(T,t)$, $(T',t')$, and any matrix natural transformation $\alpha\maps T \To T'$: \begin{itemize} \item Whiskering by $\rho_1(g)$ produces a matrix natural transformation whose field of linear operators is $\alpha_{yg,x}$. \item Whiskering by $\rho_2(g)$ produces a matrix natural transformation whose field of linear operators is $\alpha_{yg,x}$. \end{itemize} \end{enumerate} That is:

 and

 \end{lemma} \begin{proof.within.proof} This is a direct computation from the definitions of composition for functors and natural transformations. \end{proof.within.proof}

+We return to the proof of the theorem.
 Using this lemma, we immediately obtain explicit descriptions of the source and target of each $\phi(g)$: we find that composites $\rho_2(g) \phi$ and $\phi\rho_1(g)$ are the matrix functors whose families of measures are given by

 respectively, and whose fields of Hilbert spaces read

 An immediate consequence is that the family $\mu_y$ is equivariant.
 Indeed, since each $\phi(g)$ is a matrix natural isomorphism, Thm.~\ref{invert2} implies the source and target measures $\mu_{yg}$ and $\mu^{g}_{y}$ are equivalent for all $g$.
 Thus, for all $g$, the 2-morphism $\phi(g)$ defines a field of invertible operators \beq \phi(g)_{y,x} : \phi_{yg, x} \arr \phi_{y,xg^{-1}}, \eeq determined for each $y$ and $\sqrt{\mu_{y}^g\mu_{yg}}$-\alme\ in $x$, or equivalently $\mu_{yg}$-\alme\ in $x$, by equivariance.